Reebok: Products

 In 1996, Reebok signed a $50 million endorsement deal with Allen Iverson when he signed with the Philadelphia 76ers.
 Iverson collaborated with Reebok during his contract to create the second-longest running basketball shoe line in history, beginning with the Question shoe in 1996 and ending with Answer XIV.

 In 2010, the brand released Reebok Zig, an athletic footwear technology and collection of shoes featuring zigzag foam soles designed to push athletes forward.
 The Reebok Nano was released in 2011 as the first official CrossFit shoe.
 The company has also partnered with Les Mills and CrossFit to produce more fitness apparel, footwear, and workouts.
 Reebok debuted the Z-Series foam, a combination of dense midsole and outsole foam that is cushioned but durable, in 2014 on the ZQuick TR with Reebok's new delta logo.

 Reebok Future innovation house has developed a new technology called Liquid Factory.
 A robot will extrude liquid polyurethane and "draw" shoe components without the use of traditional shoe molds.

 In 2017, the UFC announced the launch of a new line under the name Fight Night Collection that includes an upgraded version of the Reebok-branded apparels.

+Following Reebok's acquisition by Authentic in 2022, the brand launched several new product platforms.

+In September 2023, Reebok introduced Reebok LTD (Learn.
+Test.
+Design.), a premium line, debuting with the Club C LTD and intended as a platform for elevated collaborations and special projects.

+In March 2024, Reebok launched the FloatZig 1.
+The FloatZig franchise expanded in June 2024 with the FloatZig X1, featuring a carbon-fiber plate, and the FloatZig 1 Adventure for outdoor running.
+In June 2025, Reebok released the FloatZig 2.